RajuYuva/interview-preparion/kubernetes.md

 ### 73. Have you ever used aws cloudwatch and explain how does it integrate with eks?

 **Answer:**
+- Basically we can integrate aws cloudwatch for monitoring, we can collect and monitor the logs using cloudwatch logs.
+- Additionaly we can configure specific tools like fluentD, prometheus and grafana is also one thing.
+- We can use cloudwatch container insights to gain deeper insights for containerzed applications

 - AWS CloudWatch integrates with EKS by:
   1. Collecting container logs using Fluent Bit or Fluentd.
   2. Capturing resource utilization metrics (CPU, memory, disk usage) via CloudWatch Container Insights.